HenryGinn/Quadratic-Programming/README.md

 column  +1  1   1   0
         -1  0   0   1

+#################### CONVERGENCE AND NON-UNIQUENESS ####################

+If any of the points have all non-negative entries in the profit row then the problem has converged.
+This follows from the strict convexity of x^T x, and it will also be the case that all other points will have all non-negative entries in the profit row.
+This fits nicely with the optimality conditions of the simplex algorithm, and it is also consistent with the fact that choosing a pivot column for such a point is now undefined.

+Convergence does not imply that all points have merged into one.
+It is possible for there to be multiple solutions to a quadratic maximisation problem, for example a problem with the single constraint x + y <= 10 will have solutions (10, 0) and (0, 10).

+If a problem has multiple solutions we can immediately see that it will not necessarily find them all.
+This is because for an n dimensional problem there can be more than n optimal points and the algorithm only starts will n points.

+#################### DISCUSSION ON DEGENERATIVE SITUATIONS ####################

+Suppose at the start of the algorithm there are several constraints that pass through the origin.
+In this case the first step of the algorithm will choose one of the points that is constrained by one of those constraints and update it's basic and non-basic variables.
+Spatially nothing has happened however, and it seems that some of the next stages may be poorly defined.
+In this section we describe what happens in this situation.

+If no points have changed location, a new objective function does not need to be found.
+The only difference has happened under the hood via a change in basic and non-basic variables, so it makes sense that we use the same objective function in the next iteration as geometrically nothing has changed.

+We consider the 2D problem where we have x <= 1, y <= 0 and non negativity constraints.
+The y <= 0 constraint effectively reduces this problem into 1 dimension, so we expect the algorithm to realise this and merge the two points into one.
+We will refer to the points moving in the x and y directions as point X and point Y respectively.

+In the first step of the algorithm, point Y is chosen as the first point to be updated as the most it can move is 0 before hitting a constraint.
+It's basic and non-basic variables update, and as no change has been made spatially, we keep the same objective function.
+As we have the same objective function, we do not need to update the direction of point X, and we only need to choose a new direction for point Y.

+The objective function would have been initialised as P = x + y, so point Y will be chosen to increase along the y <= 0 constraint.
+Both points are now at the origin and moving towards the right - these are exactly our conditions for points to have converged to each other, so one of the points can be deleted.
+We now have 1 point left and the computed objective function will have it's normal given by the coordinates of that point.
+The algorithm will terminate on the next step at (1, 0).

 ################### LINEAR ALGEBRA IMPLEMENTATION OF SIMPLEX ###################

 Once the slack variables are added we have a system of equations, Ax = b.
 We can write x_B and x_N have components equal to the basic and non-basic variables respectively.
 Similarly we define the matrices A_B and A_N which have the columns of the indices of the basic and non-basic variables respectively.
 In these new variables the system Ax = b turns into A_B x_B + A_N x_N = b, and similarly the objective function can be written as c_B^T x_B + c_N^T x_N.